centrifugal/centrifugo/extras/rpm/README.md

 ./build.sh 0.0.1
 ```

-As argument to `build.sh` you should specify Centrifugo version or release binary downloaded above.
+As argument to `build.sh` you should specify Centrifugo version of release binary downloaded above.